-There are two kinds of batteries in the G-856AX.
-Basic operation is powered either by nine (9) internal D-cell batteries or by an internal rechargeable Gel-cell battery pack.
-A lithium battery that is soldered to one of the console's circuit boards powers the magnetometer's clock and internal memory.
-This lithium battery maintains clock and memory functions when the main batteries are disconnected or discharged.
+There are two kinds of batteries in the G-857.
+Basic operation is powered by an internal rechargeable Gel-cell battery pack.
+A lithium battery that is soldered to the console's circuit board powers the magnetometer's clock.
+This lithium battery maintains clock function when the main batteries are disconnected or discharged.

 At temperatures below 0 °C, battery life decreases rapidly.
-At temperatures as low as minus 20 °C operation may be limited to only 100 readings per set of batteries.
-At such low temperatures, a console that uses a rechargeable Gel-cell battery pack is preferable but, regardless of battery type, the console should be held close to the operator's person beneath the outer-most garment to take advantage of this insulation and the body heat of the operator.
+At such low temperatures, a console that uses a rechargeable Gel-cell battery pack is preferable but, regardless of battery type, the console should be held close to the operator's person beneath the outermost garment to take advantage of this insulation and the body heat of the operator.